Yellowen/Owrang/docs/user/setup/docs.user.setup.third_party_backups.md

 }
 ---

-If you wish to store your backups on a periodic basis,on Dropbox, you can do it directly through ERPNext.
+If you wish to store your backups on a periodic basis,on Dropbox, you can do it directly through Owrang.

 > Setup > Manage 3rd Party Backups